SwatiShirke/Valet/README.md

 Overall, this project demonstrated the effectiveness of using the hybrid A* motion planning method for automated parking of nonholonomic vehicles.

----

-This addition provides a clear and concise conclusion to your README, highlighting the project outcomes and potential areas for future improvements.